sitetester/sensor_stats_calculator/README.md

-# Sensor Statistics Task

-Create a command line program that calculates statistics from humidity sensor data.
+This creates a command line program that calculates statistics from humidity sensor data.

 ### Background story